FAQ

 email: info@whitegoatfiddles.com

-This fee is the same regardless of how many groups one child is a member of and encompasses the cost of tuition, insurance for travel, the cost of orchestral music, stands and transportation equipment.
+This yearly fee encompasses the cost of tuition, insurance for travel, the cost of orchestral music, stands and transportation equipment and is the same regardless of how many groups one child is a member of.

-This depends on their level of experience with the instrument they are playing and what the actual instrument is.
+Children in 2nd and 3rd class will be playing in our Junior Orchestra.
+Our Senior Orchestra is open for children in 4th class and up.
+In some cases you will see that we invite children from younger ages to practice and play in our senior orchestra too, depending on their level of experience with the instrument they are playing and what the actual instrument is.
 Your child may find themselves in one or both of the Junior and Senior Orchestra and may also be in a Jazz Group.
-You will be advised by one of the committee members at registration as to which groups they may become involved in.
+You will be advised by the music teachers of your child.

 My child’s lesson times clash with something else can I move them?2019-12-20T01:30:27+00:00